It’s no secret that social media marketing is one the most prevalent forms of advertising, so if you’re using Facebook ads, this article is for you.

 6. Selecting the Wrong Objective for Facebook Campaigns

-With the creation of a new ad campaign, the first step you must do is choose the campaign objective.
-The reasoning for this to let Facebook know what you’re aiming to get with your budget.
+With creating a new ad campaign, the first step you must do is choose the campaign objective.
 We select the objective that best matches our goal from Facebook’s three categories: awareness, consideration, and conversion.
-Of course, our end goal is conversion; however, don’t immediately start with the conversion.